open-compensation-token-license/license-token-website/wikisrc/nf-ts-in-cyberwar-scenarios-using-open-source.md

 1. **Digital Provenance and Verification**: NFTs can serve as indisputable proof of origin for digital communications or documents.
 By issuing these assets in an open-source environment, military or governmental bodies can ensure that their communications remain authentic and traceable, mitigating misinformation and cyber deception strategies employed by adversaries.

 2. **Secure Military Supply Chains**: NFTs can be used to meticulously track the origin and movement of equipment, software, and logistical components.
 This ensures that these elements have not been tampered with, maintaining the integrity of military operations in a cybernetic landscape.
+Learn more about blockchain's role in supply chain transparency at [Walmart's blockchain for supply chain transparency](https://www.license-token.com/wiki/walmart-s-blockchain-for-supply-chain-transparency).

 3. **Digital Identification Systems**: The unique, immutable nature of NFTs could revolutionize soldier and military asset identification.
 These digital IDs could be deployed to ensure only authorized personnel access sensitive systems or information, thus preventing insider threats and unauthorized access.